WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

    viewing the list.
 3. Always use the most up-to-date version of the sensitive terms list when filtering and marking media as sensitive in Openverse projects.

+## How the initial sensitive terms list was chosen

+The initial set of terms, created by combining two lists:

+- LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words
+  - Very popular, used by many FOSS projects
+  - Created explicitly for stock photography moderation
+- surge-ai/profanity
+  - Comprehensive
+  - Contains more racist terms than LDNOOBW
+  - Is categorized, which we're not using yet but could in the future

+Generally, its beneficial to us that our list be as comprehansive as possible.
+This actually speeds up the time required to evaluate all works for sensitivity.
+It also makes sure we're correctly marking as many works as possible.
+An earlier version of this proposal only used the LDNOOBW list which was good, but limited in scope.

+Other lists were considered and rejected for a few reasons:

+- Even smaller datasets
+- Poorly-maintained with ignored PRs for terms to be reconsidered

 ## Credits